ipavl/clorum/README.md

 ## Prerequisites

-You will need [Leiningen][] 2.0.0 or above installed, as well as MySQL, MariaDB, or equivalent.
+You will need [Leiningen][] 2.0.0 or above installed, as well as PostgreSQL.

 [leiningen]: https://github.com/technomancy/leiningen